opalj/opal/src/site/TAC.md

 As stated above, the def-use chain and the control-flow graph is directly made available.
 For example, the assignment statement with index 0 initializes the local variable `lv0` with the value of `System.out`.
 This local variable is then used by statement 2 as the receiver object of the `println` call which is given the value of the local variable 1 (`lv1`).

-Given that the underlying analysis by default *only* uses intra-procedural information, it cannot determine whether the called methods potentially throws any exceptions or not and therefore has to assume that they potentially do.
+Given that the underlying analysis by default *only* uses intra-procedural information, it cannot determine whether the called methods potentially throw any exceptions or not and therefore has to assume that they potentially do.
 In the above code, the basic block boundaries of the underlying code are determined by empy lines.

+---

+**On The Origin Of Values**

 Now, let's assume that the target stream is determined by a parameter: